 Placement (12 weeks)

 35 hours minimum/week

 MARCH 25- JUNE 14, 2019

 ESG does not guarantee placement in the beauty industry.
 Beauty industry job placements are awarded to participants that show readiness, ability, and willingness to work.

-Is funding provided for this program?Yes, funding is provided by the Government of Canada to help cover the cost of basic living expenses while obtaining employment training.
+Yes, funding is provided by the Government of Canada to help cover the cost of basic living expenses while obtaining employment training.
 Financial assistance is provided to participants throughout the classroom component on an hourly wage at Alberta’s minimum wage.

 The placement component is a paid work experience.
 You earn a wage while completing this portion.
 In some scenarios, the possibility exists to turn the work experience into a permanent position, so make sure to impress your employer!
 Days of the week will vary amongst employers, but remember, weekends are busy days for the beauty industry, so be prepared to commit!